letv1nnn/DevOps-Agent/README.md

 When you run the CLI version of the agent, it first displays a short description and lists all available commands.

 ### CLI Example
+I used different Linux and Windows machine to test it.
 In this example, I’ll lint, test, and build the agent in release mode.
 I don’t want to create a plan manually, so I’ll ask the LLM to generate one for me by passing the ***--generate*** command.
 Depending on your hardware, the LLM will create a plan in 0.3–3 minutes when using the ***mistral*** model.